THEME:#188 IDLY MEDLEY

 - Remove the paste into a big bowl.

 - Add the soaked buckwheat into the blender jug.
-Add about ¾ cup of soaked water and grind to a paste which is slightly coarse.
+Add about ¾ cup of soaked water and grind to a paste which is slightly coarse but not too coarse.

 - Add the ground buckwheat to the urad dal paste.

-- Add fenugreek seeds and mix the batter well.
+- Add salt and mix the batter well.

-- Cover the bowl with a lid and put it away in a warm place to ferment.
+- Cover the bowl with a lid and put it away in a warm place to ferment for 8-12 hours or overnight.

-- Lightly smear oil on the idli moulds.
+- Lightly smear the idli mould with oil or ghee.

 - Add enough water in the steaming pan. (it should not touch the bottom idli tray).